 LIFO reserve is the difference between what the company’s ending inventory would have been under FIFO accounting and its corresponding value under LIFO accounting.
 Companies that use LIFO method of Inventory are required to disclose this reserve which can be used to adjust LIFO cost of goods sold and closing Inventory to their FIFO equivalent values to make it comparable.

-- Companies can choose to cost their Inventory based on various cost flow methods (namely FIFO, LIFO, Weighted Average Cost and Specific Identification Method).
+- Companies can choose to cost their Inventory based on various cost flow methods (namely FIFO inventory, LIFO inventory, Weighted Average Cost and Specific Identification Method).